StevenBlack/vocab/million-dollar-words.md

 To plunder.
 Rome suffered depredation at the hands of Attila the Hun.

-### de profundis
-A Latin phrase for "out of the depths."
-Someone is pulled de profundis from sleep, meditation or thought.
-It has nothing to do with "profound," which makes the word an excellent excuse for why you weren't paying attention to whomever was speaking to you.
-Pronounced DAY PRO-FUND-ISS.

 ### deracinate
 To uproot in a big sense.
 Plants are uprooted; families or whole cultures are deracinated.
 The African slave trade deracinated thousands of persons.
 Pronounced DEE-RASS-IN-ATE.